Devices are essential in SpotWalla. Without a device, there are no locations. Without locations, there are no trips.

 Enter a short description of the device.
 If you're into anonymity, don't use your name in the description.
 The description will appear in message detail popups and other places that appear on public location pages you may have joined.

 Choose the type of device from the Device Type list.
 If you're creating a device for a phone app, no more information is required.
-If you're creating a Garmin or SPOT device, additional information is required and will appear below the list after choosing the device type.
+If you're creating a Garmin, SPOT or ZOLEO device, additional information is required and will appear below the list after choosing the device type.

 Finding the Garmin Raw KML Feed URL